 5.)
-Like the bush elephant, these elephants are herbivorous (eat only plant matter).
+Like the bush elephant, these elephants are Herbivores (eat only plant matter).
 They mainly eat grasses, leaves, and fruit.

 But wait, there’s more on the forest elephant!

 7.)
-Deforestation of their habitats and the illegal poaching of the African Forest Elephant for their ivory are also to blame for their recent demise.
+Deforestation of their habitats and illegal poaching for their ivory are also to blame for their decline in numbers.

 Did you know…?

 Their numbers have fallen from 380,000 in 1980 to 200,000, in recent years!

 8.)
 Males are generally solitary but females and their calves live in small family groups known as herds.